Hi, I’m Rick

 About My Practice

 My work focuses on how feelings, anxiety, and protective patterns interact in real time.
-We move at a pace that feels manageable, gradually increasing your ability to experience emotion without becoming overwhelmed.
+We move at a pace that feels manageable, gradually building your ability to experience emotion without becoming overwhelmed.

-Rather than pushing for insight alone, we slow down and build the capacity to stay with emotional experience safely.
+Rather than focusing on insight alone, we slow the process down and develop the capacity to stay with emotional experience safely.

-Alongside private practice, I contribute to national media discussions on anxiety and relationships.
-My work is informed by contemporary psychodynamic thinking, including intensive short-term dynamic psychotherapy.
+Alongside private practice, I contribute to national media discussions on anxiety, relationships, and emotional health.

 Fees and Practical Information